ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+eration have felt as wo feel, and their
+fellow were as active in lifo as ours
+aro now.
+They passed away at a va­
+por, while nature wore the samo sa­
+jieet of beauty as when her Creator
+commanded hor to bo.
+And sb, like­
+wise, shall it lie w hen we are guns.
+Tho heavens will be as bright over our
+grave as they are now around our
+paths; tho world will havo tho same
+funeral winding on ita way, and tho
 attraction for offspring that she mice
 bad lor ourselves, nnd t hat she has now
 for our children.
 A little while and all